-"Stalking" shall mean an act or threat of an act that may constitute a violation of section 120.45, 120.50, 120.55, or 120.60 of the penal law.
+"Stalking" shall mean an act or threat of an act that may constitute a violation of section 120.45, 120.50,

+120.55, or 120.60 of the penal law.

-§ 20-913 Right to safe/sick time; accrual. a.
-All employees have the right to safe/sick time pursuant to this chapter.
+§ 20-913.
+Right to [safe/sick] time off from work; accrual. a.
+All employees have the right to [safe/sick] time off from work pursuant to this chapter.

-1. All employers that employ five or more employees, [and] all employers of one or more domestic workers, and any employer of four or fewer employees that had a net income of one million dollars or more during the previous tax year, shall provide paid safe/sick time to their employees in accordance with the provisions of this chapter.
+1. All employers that employ five or more employees, all employers of one or more domestic workers, and any employer of four or fewer employees that had a net income of one million dollars or more during the previous tax year, shall provide paid safe/sick time to their employees in accordance with the provisions of this chapter.
 An employer shall pay an employee for paid safe/sick time at the employee's regular rate of pay at the time the paid safe/sick time is taken, provided that the rate of pay shall not be less than the highest applicable rate of pay to which the employee would be entitled pursuant to subdivision 1 of section 652 of the labor law, or any other applicable federal, state, or local law, rule, contract, or agreement.
 Such rate of pay shall be calculated without allowing for any tip credit or tip allowance set forth in any federal, state, or local law, rule, contract, or agreement.